LibraryCarpentry/lc-python-intro/episodes/03-types-conversion.md

 12
 ```

-## Can mix integers and floats freely in operations.
+### You can mix integers and floats in operations.

-- Integers and floating-point numbers can be mixed in arithmetic.
-  - Python automatically converts integers to floats as needed.
+Integers and floating-point numbers can be mixed when you do  arithmetic.
+Python will automatically convert integers to floats as needed.

 ```python
 print('half is', 1 / 2.0)